343830384/Eng/README.md

         Eng is componentized solution, Currently only 11 KB ,Only five basic instruction and five (option/methods),You can achieve angular , vue and react tool commonly used functions

+        Eng has an exceptional performance in all similar software, as well as minimal learning difficulty.

 #### Origin of Eng: